Delphi89/Hyperspectral-Images-Classification-in-Pytorch-with-Multiple-GPUs/README.md

 Notes:
-1) I can provide the DB file per request.
-Is too large to upload here.
+1) The file from generating the database was created in Matlab and is called DB.m
 2) At this moment, the maximum classification score is 72%.
 Work ongoing.
 3) this code is using parallel GPU computing for training
-4) I'm using Pytorch 0.4, Python 3.6, Anaconda 3, all installed in Windows 10
+4) I'm using Pytorch 0.4, Python 3.6, Anaconda 3, Matlab R2018b, all installed in Windows 10